Pakistan's embattled PM ousted in no-confidence vote

 “Khan’s conspiracy allegations will resonate in a country where there’s a tendency to ascribe the worst possible motives to U.S. policy, especially because there is a past history of U.S. meddling in Pakistani politics,” said Kugelman.

-Khan’s insistence there is U.S. involvement in attempts to oust him also exploits a deep-seated mistrust among many in Pakistan of U.S. intentions, particularly following 9/11.
+Khan’s allegations of U.S. involvement in attempts to oust him also exploit a deep-seated mistrust among many in Pakistan of U.S. intentions, particularly following 9/11.

 Washington has often berated Pakistan for doing too little to fight Islamic militants, even as thousands of Pakistanis have died at their hands and the army has lost more than 5,000 soldiers.
-Pakistan has been attacked for aiding Afghanistan’s Taliban insurgents while also being asked to bring them to the peace table.
+Pakistan has been accused of aiding Afghanistan’s Taliban insurgents while also being asked to bring them to the peace table.

 The no-confidence vote loss for Khan brings to power some unlikely partners.